xapian/xapian/xapian-core/docs/admin_notes.rst

 a backup by storing only the new parts of the database.
-Modifications will normally be so extensive that most parts of the database have been modified, however, if only a small number of modifications have been made, a binary diff algorithm might make a useable progressive backup tool.
+Modifications will normally be so extensive that most parts of the database have been modified, however, if only a small number of modifications have been made, a binary diff algorithm might make a usable progressive backup tool.

 Inspecting a database